 |Cross blood brain barrier?||

-Apalutamide and N-desmethyl apalutamide has been observed to cross the blood brain barrier in animal studies.
+Apalutamide and N-desmethyl apalutamide (active metabolite) have been observed to cross the blood brain barrier in animal studies.

 96% Apalutamide; 95% N-desmethyl apalutamide